 Our email (email@example.com) is hosted by Gmail; you can read about Gmail and GDPR compliance here: https://privacy.google.com/businesses/compliance/#?modal_active=none.
 We employ Paubox, a service which encrypts emails from us; you can read about Paubox and GDPR compliance here: https://www.paubox.com/blog/paubox-and-gdpr-compliance.
 We actively encourage families not to email unencrypted confidential information to us.

 As well as the thechildrensot.com domain name, we also own thechildrensot.ie and thechildrensot.co.uk domains, however our .ie and .co.uk domains both redirect to our .com domain.
 No personal data is collected or processed through our .ie or .co.uk domains.

 How do we store and protect data?
 Physical/paper-based data is stored at our registered address at Enfield, Co.
 Meath under lock and key.
-Electronic data is similarly stored at our registered address and devices storing this information are encrypted and have McAfee LiveSafe Real-Time Scanning and Firewalls enabled.
-All data is accessible only by Niamh Mallon.
-We do not store patient information on cloud servers we do not email patient reports.
+Electronic data is similarly stored at our registered address and our Administrator’s home office and devices storing this information are encrypted and have McAfee LiveSafe Real-Time Scanning and Firewalls enabled.
+All data is accessible only by Niamh Mallon and our Administrator.
+We do not store patient information on cloud servers.

 Information provide via this website is secured within HTTPS networks.
 HTTPS is the protocol over which data is sent between your browser and The Children's OT website.
 The "S" at the end of HTTPS stands for secure and indicates that these communications are encrypted.